XavierGeerinck/Algorithms/datastructures/external_datastructures/b_trees.md

     * The number of keys is between 3 and 5
 * B-tree of magnitude 5
     * The number of keys is between 2 and 4

+> Now try this yourself and insert the keys: 1, 2, 3, 4, 5, 6 for a B-tree with magnitude m = 3